Beanow/kc11b04-rs/README.md

 ```

-## MSRV & Stability
+## MSRV policy

-This crate compiles on stable Rust `1.60` and up.
-It *might* still work on older rust versions, but this isn’t ensured.
 Upgrading the MSRV is considered SemVer breaking.
+The MSRV will be set in `package.rust-version`.

  [__link0]: docs/KC11B04.webp